TjMatBTW/Reddit-Command-with-asyncPRAW/README.md

-A simple meme command that sends the top submissions of a subreddit using asyncPRAW (The Asynchronous Python Reddit API Wrapper, more compatible)
+A simple command that sends the top submissions of a subreddit using asyncPRAW (The Asynchronous Python Reddit API Wrapper, more compatible)

 asyncPRAW was originally created by Joel Payne.